mvico28/NARUTO-SHIPPUDEN-Ultimate-Ninja-STORM-2-Ultrawide-Patch/README.md

 **How to uninstall**

-Simply delete all files from the directory.
+Delete all files from the directory.

 Credits